alchemyplatform/aa-sdk/site/packages/aa-signers/magic/signMessage.md

 `signMessage` supports signing messages from the `MagicSigner`.

 This method must be called after [`authenticate`](/packages/aa-signers/magic/authenticate).
-Otherwise, this method will throw an erro with the message `Not Authenticated`.
+Otherwise, this method will throw an error with the message `Not Authenticated`.

 ## Usage